These cabbage and tofu bowls are an easy one-pan dinner that’s big on flavor.

 We are now in that stretch of winter where we’re all getting pretty tired of winter.
 The holidays are over and the resolution-fueled novelty of January is long gone.
 We’ve just about had it with our bulky sweaters, and if you’re like me, you’re sick of eating soups and stews, too.
 I’m craving something fresh and different, and that’s where this simple dinner comes in.

-You start by searing tofu until it has a nice golden brown crust.
-While it’s cooking, you cut up a few carrots and shred cabbage.
-I like to use a duo of green and purple cabbages (for a variation of color and micronutrients), but if you only have one type, use what you have.
+While the tofu’s cooking, you’ll cut up a few carrots and shred some cabbage.
+I like to use a duo of green and purple cabbages here (for a variation of color and micronutrients), but if you only have one type, that’s totally fine.

-If you want to bulk up these cabbage tofu bowls, serve them with brown rice.
+If you want to bulk up these tofu cabbage bowls, serve them with brown rice.

-Cooking tofu in a skillet is one of the easiest and fastest ways to make delicious tofu.
-But first, you have to press it.
+First, you have to press it.
 Pressing tofu eliminates excess moisture and helps it brown better.
-You can buy a gadget for this purpose, or just use what you have (see instructions in step 1 below).
+You can buy a gadget for this purpose, or just use what you have: a small cutting board + some jars from your pantry.

 Then you cut it into slices and season it – tofu is pretty bland on its own, so this step is key (my go-to blend is smoked paprika, garlic powder, salt, and pepper).
 Finally, you get it in the skillet.
 It’s important to arrange the slices in a single layer so that each piece makes contact with the hot pan and gets browned.